-There will be 12 graded problem sets, due Fridays by 5pm.
-Your lowest score will be dropped.
-Many of these will be online using a program called 'Carnap' so that you can get real-time feedback as you work.
-All work submitted MUST BE YOUR OWN, instantiating a direct causal relation to your own pen, pencil, or keyboard-written in your own voice without someone there with you or texting you answers.
+There will be 12 graded problem sets due on Fridays by 5pm.
+Your two lowest score will be dropped.
+Late work will not be excepted.
+Certain problem sets will make use of the online program called 'Carnap'.
+All work submitted MUST BE YOUR OWN, instantiating a direct causal relation to your own pen, pencil, or keyboard, written in your own voice without someone there with you or texting you answers.
 As you will find, even logic leaves room for creativity, and it will be important to get a sense of that for yourself.
 You are welcome to work through the problem set with at most two other students IN PREPARATION, but when it comes time to submit answers, you must be on your own.
-If you choose to work with others, please indicate your teammates' names at the top of each assignment.
+If you choose to work with others, please indicate your collaborators' names at the top of each assignment.